iCliniq Logo

 How Can It Be Diagnosed?

 Burkholderia can affect any organ in the body and shows features like various other diseases.
 Hence, it is also called “the great imitator.”A correct diagnosis is very important to deciding the treatment plan.
-Initially, the physician will ask questions regarding signs and symptoms, your family, and medical and personal history.
+Initially, the physician will ask questions regarding signs and symptoms, as well as family, medical, and personal history.
 Following this, certain examinations and tests will be carried out to confirm the diagnosis.
 The bacterium B. pseudomallei culture is the gold standard diagnostic test.
 The physician uses blood, pus, sputum, urine, synovial fluid, peritoneal fluid, or pericardial fluid samples to carry out the culture.
-The sample is then placed on a growing medium like agar, to check the growth of the bacteria.
+The sample is then placed on a growing medium, like agar, to check the growth of the bacteria.
 However, culturing is not always successful in the diagnosis of this disease.

 How Can It Be Treated?